 What will I need to contribute?

 Contributions from landholders such as labour or co-contributions are encouraged.
-You can also request funding for your own labour, under certain conditions.

 When and how can I apply?

 Eligible landholders can apply for a grant at any time.

 To apply for a conservation partners grant, please complete our grant application form (please download and save to your computer first).
 You can then either email your completed form to firstname.lastname@example.org or print and mail it to us using the following address:

 You will need to complete a grant application form, where you will provide costing and details of the works you are proposing.

 Applications will be assessed against the following pass/fail criteria: